Menu

 Yellow pills spilling out of a toppled from pill bottle

-Captagon is a synthetic stimulant composed of fenethylline, a drug that metabolises into amphetamine and theophylline in the body.
-Amphetamine then stimulates the central nervous system, increasing alertness and energy, while theophylline, a bronchodilator, enhances the stimulant effects.
+Captagon is a synthetic stimulant composed of fenethylline, a compound that metabolizes into amphetamine and theophylline once ingested.
+This dual-action mechanism makes it particularly potent among captagon users.
+The amphetamine component stimulates the central nervous system, dramatically increasing alertness and energy levels, while theophylline, a bronchodilator, amplifies these stimulant effects.

-Captagon abuse is predominantly reported in the Middle East, with significant usage in countries like Saudi Arabia, Syria, and Lebanon.
-The drug is often referred to as the “poor man’s cocaine” due to its affordability and potent effects such as:
+Captagon abuse is predominantly reported in the Middle East, with significant usage documented in countries like Saudi Arabia, Syria, and Lebanon.
+The drug has earned the moniker “poor man’s cocaine” due to its relative affordability and potent effects.
+Captagon production has become increasingly sophisticated, with illegal manufacturing facilities operating across the region despite strict legal prohibitions by the World Health Organization and national authorities.

-• Performance Enhancement: Users, including students and professionals, consume Captagon to increase concentration and stamina, enabling them to work or study for extended periods without fatigue.
+• Performance enhancement: Students and professionals consume captagon pills to increase concentration and stamina, enabling extended work or study periods without fatigue

-• Weight Loss: The drug’s appetite-suppressing properties make it appealing to individuals looking to lose weight quickly.
+• Weight loss: The appetite-suppressing properties make it appealing to individuals seeking rapid weight reduction

-• Euphoria: Captagon induces a sense of well-being and euphoria, making it popular among recreational drug users.
+• Euphoria: Captagon induces feelings of well-being and euphoria, making it popular among recreational drug users

-• Combat Readiness: In conflict zones, soldiers and militants use Captagon to stay awake and alert during long periods of combat, often referring to it as a “chemical courage.”
+• Combat readiness: In conflict zones, soldiers and militants use captagon to maintain alertness during prolonged combat situations, often referring to it as “chemical courage”

 • Hyperactivity and excessive alertness